-If you’re feeling pinched financially but want to get in shape, never fear.
+If you want to get in shape but don’t want to break the bank, never fear.
 You don’t have to invest in a costly gym membership.
 You don’t need to buy the latest high-tech treadmill or elliptical machine for your home.
+You just need some ideas — and motivation.